run-ai/docs/saas/cluster-installation/system-requirements.md

 | Memory     | 20GB              |
 | Disk space | 50GB              |

-### Run:ai Cluster - Worker nodes
+### Run:ai cluster - worker nodes

-The Run:ai Cluster supports both x86 CPUs and NVIDIA x86 GPUs.
+The Run:ai cluster supports both x86 CPUs and NVIDIA x86 GPUs.
 For the list of supported GPU models, see [Supported NVIDIA Data Center GPUs and Systems](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-nvidia-data-center-gpus-and-systems).

 The following configuration represents the minimum hardware requirements for installing and operating the Run:ai cluster on worker nodes.
 Each node must meet these specifications: